7 key IoT app development challenges and how to solve them

 And that number is expected to grow to a staggering 29.42 billion devices by 2030.

-So, if you have an IoT device, how do you stand out from the crowd?
+So, if you’re planning on building an IoT device, how do you stand out from the crowd?

 The answer is simple – building a top-notch IoT app.